 Cameron Oglesby is an environmental justice organizer, oral historian, ecologist, and award-winning journalist dedicated to re-centering the voices, narratives, and knowledge of historically disinvested communities in mainstream storytelling and solutions building.
 Cameron received her B.A. in environmental science and policy from Duke University (‘21) and her M.P.P from Duke’s Sanford School of Public Policy concentrating in environmental policy, corporate sustainability, and environmental justice (‘23).

-Cameron has spent her six years in North Carolina working with community leaders to put together climate education initiatives and report on the intersection of environmental racism, infrastructure and policy, and land and agriculture.
-She is Covering Climate Now's 2023 Student Journalist of the Year, an Aspen Climate Future Leader, an NAAEE Environmental Education (EE) 30 Under 30 Leader, a Black in Environment Youth Environmentalist Awardee, a PCIC Young Climate Leader of Color Fellow, and a Yale Public Voices Fellow on the Climate Crisis whose journalism has appeared in The Nation, The Margin, Atmos Magazine, The Assembly NC, Grist, Southerly, Scalawag, Earth in Color, Yale Climate Connections, and Environmental Health News.
+Cameron has spent nearly a decade in North Carolina working with community leaders to put together climate education initiatives and report on the intersection of environmental racism, infrastructure and policy, and land and agriculture.
+She is a National Geographic Young Explorer, Covering Climate Now's 2023 Student Journalist of the Year, an Aspen Climate Future Leader, an NAAEE Environmental Education (EE) 30 Under 30 Leader, a Black in Environment Youth Environmentalist Awardee, a PCIC Young Climate Leader of Color Fellow, and a Yale Public Voices Fellow on the Climate Crisis whose journalism has appeared in The Nation, The Margin, Atmos Magazine, The Assembly NC, Grist, Southerly, Scalawag, Earth in Color, Yale Climate Connections, and Environmental Health News.

 In addition to spearheading this project, she is a representative on the Warren County Environmental Action Team and a Board Member for the Rural Beacon Initiative.
 She is currently developing a primer on the layered history of environmental racism in the U.S. in collaboration with movement icon Rev. Dr. Benjamin Chavis.